-The Environmental Health team is responsible for investigating complaints about smoke nuisance caused to the public by bonfires.
+The Regulation & Enforcement team is responsible for investigating complaints about smoke from bonfires.

 Bonfires can be a nuisance - the smoke, smuts and smells they cause can ruin residents’ enjoyment of their property, preventing them from opening windows, hanging washing out and can prevent them enjoying being in their own garden.

 Burning waste may produce the poisonous gas carbon monoxide as well as other toxic compounds.
 Many of these compounds can have damaging health effects, particularly in susceptible people - such as children, asthmatics, and those with heart and chest problems.

 Even if the immediate health risk is small, your bonfire will add to the background level of air pollution.
 Weather conditions can make matters worse.
 If the air is still, particularly in the late afternoon or evening, smoke will linger in the air.
 On the other hand, if it is too windy, smoke may blow into neighbouring properties causing nuisance or across roads causing danger.